andferrari/academic-kickstart/content/courses/dsp_eea/_index.md

 ## Desription

 This course will introduce the students to the fundamental of discrete-time signal processing.
-It will particularly focus
+It will particularly focus on:
 - Discrete-time signals and systems, convolution
 - The z-transform
 - Sampling of continuous-time signals